24 Different Types of Bees in Michigan

 15. Yellow-Banded Bumble Bee

-The Yellow-Banded Bumble Bee (Bombus terricola) is equally one of the types of bees in Michigan.
-This bee can be easily identified by its yellow and black stripes, along with its large size.
+The Yellow-Banded Bumble Bee (Bombus terricola) is one of the same types of bees in Michigan.
+This bee can be easily identified by its yellow and black stripes and large size.
 It is considered a medium-sized bee, growing up to one inch long.

 This bee is an important part of the Michigan ecosystem as it helps to pollinate flowers and other plants.
 It is a social bee that can be seen living in colonies.